Leonardo-Boss/suckless-site/libs.suckless.org/libgrapheme/man/index.md

-The manuals of the current version are given in the following subpages.
+The manual of the current version is given in the following subpages.